-You will need at least a four-function calculator for this class, but any type / brand of calculator is acceptable.
-In-class demonstrations are usually given using a TI-Calculator.
+You will need at least a four-function calculator for this class, but any type / brand of calculator except for the TI-Nspire is acceptable.

 3.3 MyOpenMath (required and free)

 Online homework and Unit Exams will take place here.
 This is integrated with Blackboard.
 To access, click on the link within Blackboard.